diogowernik/procedimentos/create-simple-rails-api/5-creating-profiles.md

 (...)
 end

-describe "GET #new" do
-(...)
-end

 describe "GET #edit" do
 (...)
 end

-it "redirects to the created membership" do
+it "redirects to the created ..." do
 (...)
 end